 For years, I spent the majority of my time deployed.
 For those years I was training and going on operations with the local indigenous forces of many different countries.
-I began to believe that we were training the bad guys, the very same guys that one day would use our training, tactics and weapons to kill Americans, leading the U.S. down a dark path.
+I began to believe that we were training the bad guys, the very same guys that one day would use our training, tactics, and weapons to kill Americans, leading the U.S. down a dark path.

-In the 1980s, I deployed on a CIA-contracted mission to Central America, when I witnessed the following.
+In the 1980s, I deployed on a CIA-contracted mission to Central America, where I witnessed the following.
 I was at a soccer game in the main city stadium, full of spectators.
 As the game was in progress, the military surrounded the stadium and closed off all exits.
 The only way out was for the locals to show their identification proving that they had served in the military for their mandatory conscription.

 What I saw was that the military would pick up these young kids, some appearing to be as young as 14 or 15, load them into their trucks and take them off to military bases.
 They might stay for the next year or two.
 No notification to the families, nothing.
 I had other sightings of young men and teens running and hiding every time a military convoy passed them, for fear of being taken from their homes.

 My thoughts then and now are when these young men left the military for more money and opportunity, they took their military training skills with them.
 In turn, they would hire on with the bad guys, the guys with the money.
-The bad guys are typically involved with illegal drug trade and insurgent groups, up to and including terrorists.
+The bad guys are typically involved with the illegal drug trade and insurgent groups, up to and including terrorists.

 Let me tell you the level of training the bad guys, the potential enemy we fight, are receiving.

 We were located in a secure isolated location for the purpose of training the most Elite Commandos from this country.
-Our mission was to train them in counter narcotics operations, counter insurgence operations and hostage rescue forces.
-This training included shooting, sniper training, room and structure clearing and more.
+Our mission was to train them in counter narcotics operations, counter insurgence operations, and hostage rescue forces.
+This training included shooting, sniper training, room and structure clearing, and more.

-The level of training we were providing would be equivalent to our country’s Delta Force, CIA, DEA and FBI tactics, conditioning, planning, shooting, door kicking (QCB), multiple entries and coordinated assaults using snipers and more.
-We trained these guys to breach day and night, with sniper support, clearing structures with agency and Special Forces combined tactics, to move shoot and communicate and not necessarily in that order.
+The level of training we were providing would be equivalent to our country’s Delta Force, CIA, DEA, and FBI tactics, conditioning, planning, shooting, door kicking (QCB), multiple entries and coordinated assaults using snipers, and more.
+We trained these guys to breach day and night, with sniper support, clearing structures with agency and Special Forces combined tactics, to move shoot, and communicate, and not necessarily in that order.
 This operation took place in the early to mid-1980s.

 It seemed to me that we were constantly sacrificing our soldiers while reducing our nation’s ability for our troops to adequately defend our nation by sending them into combat with rules of engagement.
 These rules, I believe, are a leading cause of our troops dying at home and on the battlefield.

 First, we are told not to put a bullet in the chamber and not to fire unless fired upon and more placing our soldiers in the line of fire.
 While abiding by these rules of engagement, our troops are embedded daily with foreign soldiers and the enemy.
-In my opinion we seem to be repeating the same behavior and training and befriending the enemy.
+In my opinion, we seem to be repeating the same behavior and training and befriending the enemy.
 Why do I call them both friend and enemy?
-I do so because when we are embedded with them we develop a pride and loyalty to these foreign soldiers.
+I do so because when we are embedded with them we develop pride and loyalty to these foreign soldiers.
 Once we leave or their conscript is up, they are still going to work for the enemy.
 Many times they don’t have a choice.
-In America we do have a choice.
+In America, we do have a choice.
 I have witnessed far too many foreign soldiers we have trained and given our best, turn their weapons on us!

 My experience has been that, during the day they are being trained by us, and at night they are stalking and even killing our men.
 They give up vital information and intelligence to their family members who, in turn, use this against us.
 This pisses me off.
 In fact, our soldiers are sent into combat and live with the enemy not being able to tell day to day who’s the good guy and who is the bad guy.
-They are not all ‘bad guys’, but trust me, enough of them will be.
+They are not all ‘bad guys but trust me, enough of them will be.

 Another aspect is when our troops come home, at times they can’t tell the difference day to day between good guys and bad guys.
 When we are deployed, it is difficult to determine within the very ranks we train.
 This is nothing new.
-A Captain in Vietnam was blown to bits by his 12 year old shoe shine boy.
+A Captain in Vietnam was blown to bits by his 12-year-old shoe-shine boy.
 You think we would learn.

 Approximately 8,000 American soldiers are committing suicide each year after coming home.
-In some cases they have recently been handed a pink slip while they are still on the battlefield.
+In some cases, they have recently been handed a pink slip while they are still on the battlefield.
 They are being forced out of the military.
 Do you ever wonder why sometimes even our own lose site of their loyalty?
 It’s one thing to not know the enemy.
 When this is combined with no job and no real outlook or future, constantly feeling paranoid about their surroundings and not knowing the enemy, the bad guys have the upper hand, they are well trained and we trained them how to operate and how to kill.